starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Launcher installation hangs at Updating Game Content
 - The Launcher sometimes hangs during this phase of the install process
 - Completely quit the launcher, ensuring no lingering wine processes remain, then verify files

-#### Library version errors during installation
-- If using a rolling release or bleeding edge distro, try toggling `Prefer system libraries` in Lutris to `On`.

-#### Installer Error Code 256 / Downloading [exe file] failed (ie arial32.exe)
-- Try setting `Prefer system libraries` to `On` in global lutris options.
-- Inspect install log for failed winetricks downloads or sha256 mismatch, note the URL of the files being downloaded and its destination in winetricks' cache.
-- Download each file manually to its destination in winetricks' cache.
-- Use winetricks to ensure that the prefix is set to Win10 mode.
-- Proceed with lug-helper installer.

-#### Lutris error: *Command exited with code 512*
-- We suspect this is a Lutris bug and fixes seem inconsistent.
-- Try going to Lutris Preferences -> Sources, and toggle either `Lutris` or `Local` and then toggle it back again.
-- If you have an old install, try importing that into Lutris.

-#### Lutris error: *"Runtime Error('No path can be generated for DXVK because no version information is available.')"*
-- If you've just installed Lutris, be sure to launch it once, separately from the Star Citizen install process, to fully populate its runtime and caches.

 #### Wine install fails to create .desktop files